topsmsau/topsms_plugin/README.txt

 == Description ==

-TopSMS is a powerful WooCommerce plugin developed by EUX Digital Agency that revolutionizes how you communicate with your customers through SMS.
+TopSMS is a powerful WooCommerce plugin developed by EUX Digital Agency that revolutionizes how you communicate with your customers through SMS.\

+### Source Code

+The complete source code for this plugin is available on GitHub at https://github.com/topsmsau/topsms_plugin

 ### Key Features